syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ## Today button

-The today button can be displayed at the bottom of the calendar using the `ShowTodayButton` property of the `SfCalendar`, allowing you to quickly navigate from current view to the today view.
+The today button can be displayed at the bottom of the calendar using the [ShowTodayButton](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_ShowTodayButton) property of the [SfCalendar](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html), allowing you to quickly navigate from current view to the today view.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}